 In response to the challenge of presenting the book's potential for metamorphosis, we proposed the transformation of 2 and a half tons of wood into a bookcase, which dominates the space and leads and invites us to discover and experience the 2 books that underpin the entire narrative of the exhibition: the epic Os Lusíadas by Luís de Camões and A Paixão by Almeida Faria.

 The shape, the touch, the smell of wood and paper, materials that dominate this experience, were at the basis of the entire proposal, which aimed for the visitor, from 6 to 90, in an absolutely informal way, to look at the book as an entity capable of containing itself thousands of universes, formats, media, uses and perceptions.

 concept development, museographic project, exhibition design (with ODE), identity and graphic design and production

-Cristina Robalo Cordeiro e António Pedro Pita (Portugal)
+Cristina Robalo Cordeiro and António Pedro Pita (Portugal)